 Your Ultimate Fire Extinguisher Handbook

-Attention Employers: Fire safety should be a top priority in your workplace, but keep in mind to ensure life safety first.
+Attention Employers: Fire safety should be a top priority in your workplace, but life safety comes first.
 Only extinguish fires or use fire equipment when it is safe, and life is not at risk.
 When in doubt, get out.

 Why is fire safety so important, you ask?
 Fires can occur unexpectedly and spread rapidly, causing devastation in a matter of minutes.
-Make sure your employees are trained on how to properly use a fire extinguisher and have the appropriate type of extinguisher for workplace hazards.
-Employers must have a fire safety and emergency action plan in place and conduct regular fire drills.
+Make sure your employees are trained on how to use a fire extinguisher and that your workplace has the correct fire extinguisher for specific hazards.
+Employers must implement a fire safety and emergency action plan, conduct regular drills, and prioritize fire extinguisher training.
 Remember, prevention is key.

 Types of Fires and Extinguishers

-Employers should keep in mind employees are never required to extinguish fires in the workplace; however, they must be trained how to use them.
+Employees are never required to fight fires, but they should know how to use a fire extinguisher if they volunteer.
 Using a fire extinguisher by employees is voluntary.
 Understanding the different types of fires and fire extinguishers is crucial.
 There are five fire classifications, each requiring a different type of extinguisher.
 Let’s go through each:

 How to Use a Fire Extinguisher